• Skip to primary navigation

 We make this in our Dutch Oven and love how flavorful the Guinness Stout Beer makes the corned beef.

-Guinness Braised Short Ribs next to mashed potatoes
+Guinness braised short ribs next to mashed potatoes on a white plate

 Crock Pot Guinness Braised Short Ribs